-The fruit was night harvested on September 26th.
-After a few days of cold-soaking with 45% of the whole cluster, the grapes began a native fermentation.
+The fruit was night harvested on September 26th & 27th.
+After a few days of cold soaking with 45% of the whole cluster, the grapes began a native fermentation.
 Punch downs alternating with pump overs during the heat of the fermentation allowed for a fine balance of tannin, color and flavor extraction.
-After 25 days of fermentation, the wine was sent to barrel – over 50% new French oak having three to four years of air-drying on the staves.
-Coopering details and toast levels are specifically chosen for this single vineyard cuvée.
+After 25 days of fermentation, the wine was sent to barrel – over 70% new French oak having three to five years of air-drying on the staves.
+Coopering details and toast levels are specifically chosen for this single vineyard wine.

 Critic’s tasting note

 I think one of the best Syrahs coming out of California today is the Soberanes Vineyard from Bibiana.
 Sporting a vibrant purple color as well La Landonne-like notes of currants, bacon fat, white pepper, and cedar, the 2016 hits the palate with full-bodied richness, awesome purity of fruit, and a huge finish.
 More dry-aged beef and assorted meatiness develop with time in the glass…It’s an awesome Syrah to drink over the coming 10-15 years.

 —Jeb Dunnuck, JebDunnuck.com